ales-vilchytski/pyarrow-parquet-memory-leak-demo/README.md

 This code allocates memory which is not fully freed until exit.
 So iterating over many files or many times over same file exhaust available memory and causes OOM eventually.

+- using smaller file with smaller strings still reproduce issue with low mem limit (e.g. 40MB file with 30KB strings with 3GB mem limit)
+- using smaller file seems profits from larger mem limit more, like 3GB - tens iterations, 4GB - hundreds iterations before OOM
-- switching from jemalloc to malloc makes things even worse
+- switching from jemalloc to malloc makes things worse
-- script fails after few dozens iterations, larger heap/swap size allows script to run significantly longer
+- script fails after few dozens iterations, much larger heap/swap size allows script to run significantly longer
 - we encounter OOM on production in k8s, pod has memory limit of 24GB and usually fails to process 100+ files of around 200MB each
 - tried `pyarrow 13, 14`, `pandas 2.0.3`, images `python bullseye` and `bookworm` - no effect
-- Mac uses more memory, but AFAIK it's expected behaviour, so 6GB memory limit ends with few hundred iterations before OOM
+- Mac uses more memory, but AFAIK it's expected behaviour, so 12GB memory limit ends with few iterations before OOM

 ## Workarounds